Throwing Muses: 1992–2002: Work as trio – Red Heaven, University, Limbo and disbandment

-With Donnelly not being replaced, Throwing Muses opted to continue as a trio, with Bernard Georges replacing Abong on bass.
+With Donelly not being replaced, Throwing Muses opted to continue as a trio, with Bernard Georges replacing Abong on bass.
 In 1992, the band made a fresh start recording their fifth album Red Heaven at The Power Station and Fort Apache Studios.
 The album was produced by Throwing Muses and Steve Boyer, and also featured guest appearances by Leslie Langston and by Hüsker Dü frontman Bob Mould (the latter duetting with Hersh on the song "Dio").

 In 1993, they recorded their sixth album, University.
 Hersh recorded her debut album, Hips and Makers, immediately after recording finished on University.
 Hips and Makers was released first, in 1994, which delayed the release of University until 1995.
 University gave the band their first national U.S. hit, "Bright Yellow Gun".
 The album was favorably reviewed.

 Throwing Muses released their seventh album, Limbo, which was followed by a tour.
 However, the band disbanded in 1997 as Kristin Hersh went on to continue her solo career.

 2002–present: Reformation – Throwing Muses, Purgatory, etc.

 In March 2003, Throwing Muses came back with their eighth album, Throwing Muses, which also saw the return of Tanya Donelly who provided backing vocals on the album.
 A greatest hits compilation titled Anthology was released in 2011.
 The band's ninth album, Purgatory / Paradise was released on October 29, 2013 in the UK and November 11 in the US.

 In early 2014, the band toured a few U.S. cities, with Donelly opening for the East Coast dates.

 The first single from their new album Sun Racket, titled "Dark Blue", was released in February 2020.
 The album was released on Fire Records on September 4, 2020.

+The new album titled Moonlight Concessions released in March 2025 again on Fire Records was preceded by three singles.
+The album was well received by critics.